jayasanka-sack/adaptive-learning-manager/README.md

 2. Run containers*
     In a terminal, execute: `docker-compose up`
 3. Visit http://localhost:8000/static/dashboard.html from your browser.
-4. Try changin the context by enabling devices, change goals, or change battery rules.
+4. Try changing the context by enabling devices, change goals, or change battery rules.
 The model configuration will change according to the provided context.

 **\*Currently, the alf docker image does not support Apple M1 devices.**